Prices & Orderbook

 Price History

 Section titled “Price History”The CLOB records price snapshots for active markets.
-These feed history endpoints:
+History endpoints are market-level and use condition_id, not token ID.
+In production, snapshots are written every 300 seconds.

 Section titled “Persistence And Recovery”The live order book is held in memory for speed.
 Orders are also stored in PostgreSQL, allowing the CLOB server to rebuild books from LIVE orders after restart.